Learn how to configure output generation for your model

 --dataset-path

-so it knows which dataset to generate batch outputs on, and where to write the generated outputs. - loads the dataset specified in
+which dataset to generate batch outputs on, and where to write the generated outputs.--dataset-path

-(or CSV) file to a directory that adheres to the output directory structure presented above.
+(or CSV) file to a directory that adheres to the output directory structure presented above.outputDirectory

 in the model